A fractional Laplacian problem with mixed singular nonlinearities and nonregular data: Introduction

 In \cite{MR1037213}, Lazer and McKenna proved that if $\Omega$ has a regular boundary, and $p(x)$ is regular on $\overline{\Omega}$, and $\alpha$ is any positive number; then there is a unique classical solution $u \in C^2(\Omega) \cap C(\overline{\Omega})$ to the following problem:

 where $\Omega$ is a bounded domain of $\mathbb{R}^N$.
 This solution does not belong to $C^2(\overline{\Omega})$.
 Moreover, they found a necessary and sufficient condition with respect to $\alpha$, that this unique solution has a finite Dirichlet integral.
 More precisely, they proved that $u \in H_0^1(\Omega)$, if and only if $\alpha<3$.
 Also, they showed that $u \not \in C^1(\overline{\Omega})$, if $\alpha>1$.
 In article \cite{MR3480326} Bougherara, Giacomoni and Hernandez proved the existence of solutions to problem \eqref{MOTO}, for any $\alpha \in \mathbb{R}$, and $p \in C(\Omega)$ behaves as $\delta(x)^{-\beta}$, near the boundary, with $0 \leq \beta <2$.
 They discussed the existence, uniqueness, and stability of the weak solution.
 Also, they proved accurate estimates on the gradient of the solution near the boundary.
 Then, they proved that the solution belongs to $W^{1,q}_0(\Omega)$ for $1<q<\frac{1+\alpha}{\alpha+\beta-1}$.
 Our results in this paper are in the similar direction for the non-local case.
-Problems as in \eqref{MOTO} have been extensively studied both for their pure mathematical interest, \cite{MR1037213, MR3893792, MR3489386, MR3712944,MR2592976,MR3450747,MR427826,MR3935063, MR3639996, MR3797738, MR3356049, MR3645936, MR4044739, MR3943307, MADD1, MR3323892, MR3906415}, and for their relations with some physical phenomena in the theory of pseudoplastic fluids, \cite{MR564014}.
+Problems as in \eqref{MOTO} have been extensively studied both for their pure mathematical interest, \cite{MR3893792, MR3489386, MR3712944,MR2592976,MR3450747,MR427826,MR3935063, MR3639996, MR3797738, MR3356049, MR3645936, MR4044739, MR3943307, MR3323892, MR3906415, MR2989693, MR4160003}, and for their relations with some physical phenomena in the theory of pseudoplastic fluids, \cite{MR564014}.
 Moreover, see \cite{C1} for a $p$-Laplacian evolution problem with singular terms and nonregular data.
+Besides, see \cite{latorre2020dirichlet}, where the authors studied the $1$-Laplacian case of Lazer-McKenna problem in a suitable functional setting.
+Also, see \cite{alves2020uniqueness} for the $p(x)$-Laplacian case.

+It is important to point out that in \cite{MR3819101}, Chipot and De Cave introduced new techniques for solving some class of singular elliptic equations with source term having a singularity at the origin.
+More precisely, they analyzed the following problem:

+where $\Omega$ is a bounded or unbounded domain of $\mathbb{R}^N$, $H$ is (possibly) singular at the origin like $H(s)=s^{-\gamma}$, $\gamma>0$, $\mathcal{A}: \mathbb{R}^N \times \mathbb{R}^N \to \mathbb{R}^N$ satisfies Leray-Lions conditions of $p$-Laplace type with $1<p<N$, and $\mu$ is a suitable non-negative datum.
+The main idea of their method is based on using the Lax-Milgram Theorem.
+Their technique's novelty is that it applies to the unbounded case of $\Omega$, too.
+They avoid using the notion of renormalized solution (introduced in \cite{MR1760541} for measure data problems) and instead use a suitable class of test functions in the weak (variational) formulation of problem \eqref{ChipotDeCave}.
+Also, see \cite{MR4027821, MR4102796} for the similar papers.

 Adimurthi, Giacomoni and Santra \cite{MR3797614} investigated the existence and bifurcation results to the following equation involving the fractional Laplacian with singular nonlinearity:

 Here $\lambda>0$ and $f : \mathbb{R}^+ \to \mathbb{R}^+$ is a positive $C^2$ function and $K(x)$ is a H\"older continuous function in which behaves as $\mathrm{dist}(x,\partial \Omega)^{-\beta}$ near the boundary with $0 \leq \beta <2s$.
 First, for any $\delta>0$ and for $\lambda >$ small enough, they proved the existence of solutions to \eqref{Eq3.01}.
 Next, for a suitable range of values of $\delta$, they showed the existence of an unbounded connected branch of solutions to \eqref{Eq3.01} emanating from the trivial solution at $\lambda=0$.
 Also, for a certain class of nonlinearities $f$, they derived a global multiplicity result.